Genetic Programming

 Manually create a simple graph:

-Creating a graph in python doesn't offer as much flexibility as in rust at the current time, but it can still be done.
+Creating a graph in python doesn't offer as much flexibility as in rust at the current time, but it can still be done through the codec.

 use radiate::*;